Harrisburg Property Division Lawyer

-Pennsylvania doesn't require the even split of marital assets in divorce.
+Pennsylvania doesn't require the even split of marital assets in a divorce.
 Instead, our state calls for the "equitable distribution" of property between divorcing spouses.
 In other words, fairness to both sides is a far more important value than mathematical equality.
 This standard is broad and subject to interpretation by judges concerning things like what property is marital and non-marital, how to value property and whether alimony should be awarded.

 That is why it is so important to have an attorney who has many years of experience practicing divorce law in central Pennsylvania.
 The property division attorneys at Scaringi Law have over 80 years of combined experience practicing divorce law in central Pennsylvania and collectively have practiced before every divorce court judge in the region.
-Our attorneys have acquired the knowledge, based upon much experience, about how the divorce court judges handle divorce cases.
+Our Harrisburg divorce attorneys have acquired the knowledge, based upon much experience, about how the divorce court judges handle divorce cases.

 Simple or Complex Asset Division - The Stakes Are the Same